Kristopher Baker iOS roots · Product systems · AI-assisted workflows

-Each time the answer was the same awkward "let me get back to you on that."
 My English resume was in decent shape.
-My Japanese one was a set of half-finished notes, out of date the moment I touched the English version.
+My Japanese one was a pile of half-finished notes, already out of date the moment I touched the English version.
 Rewriting both by hand every job cycle, in a second language, was not going to happen.

 So I built JPResume, a small Swift CLI that turns a western-style resume into both Japanese formats and keeps them in sync.